 By Camille Stecker

 Student Bio: Camille Stecker is currently a second-year law student at Suffolk University Law School.
-She is a staffer for the Journal of High Technology Law.
-Prior to law school, Camille received a Bachelor of Arts Degree in English and a Master of Arts in English Language and Literature from St. Mary’s University in San Antonio, Texas.
+She is a staffer on the Journal of High Technology Law.
+Prior to law school, Camille received a Bachelor of Arts Degree in English and Master of Arts in English Language and Literature from St. Mary’s University in San Antonio, Texas.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.